Quality of Free Legal Aid

 Initiative’s (CHRI) report:

-means there is one lawyer for every 736 people.
+There are about 1.8 million lawyers in India which means there is one lawyer for every 736 people.

 There are 61,593-panel lawyers in the country, which translates to just one legal aid lawyer per 18,609 population or five legal aid lawyers per 1,00,000 population.

 The Central government has sent a team to Assam to review the situation after Japanese Encephalitis (JE) cases were reported from the state.

 It is a disease caused by a flavivirus that affects the membranes around the brain.
 Japanese encephalitis virus (JEV) is also a major cause of Acute Encephalitis Syndrome (AES) in India.

 Transmission: The disease is transmitted to humans through bites from infected mosquitoes of the Culex species.
 These mosquitoes breed mainly in rice fields and large water bodies rich in aquatic vegetations.
 Migratory birds and pigs also play an important role in the transmission of JE from one area to other areas.